Welcome to Takashi Kurosaki's Homepage

 Before I moved to my current position at Hitotsubashi, I worked for the Institute of Developing Economies (IDE), Tokyo, Japan, for more than a decade.
 The IDE is the largest research center in Japan on developing countries with more than 150 permanent research staffs specialized in a specific developing country or in a specific development issue.
 I owe most of my research discipline to this institute.

-In year 2001 and 2008/09, I had opportunities to stay in the US again.
 In 2001, I was affiliated with Economic Growth Center, Yale University, as a visiting fellow.
 I really appreciate the hospitality there, especially from Prof. Christopher Udry.
 In 2008/09, I stayed at the Agricultural and Resource Economics Department, University of California, Berkeley as a visiting fellow.
 Thanks to Prof. Ethan Ligon and other ARE faculty and staff, I had a very productive time there.
+From April to June 2009, I visited the Economics Program, Research School of Social Sciences (now the Research School of Economcis), Australian National University, where I really enjoyed the Southern Hemisphere hosplitality.
+Many, many thanks again for all who kindly helped me duruing these stays.

 Please E-mail me for comments and questions.
 You can reach me at: